Helm Chart

 Load Third-Party Drivers by Modifying the pipOperator Start Command

-In order to use third-party drivers for accessing data sources (e.g. MySQL, MS SQL, Oracle, Google BigQuery, etc.), they must be be pre-loaded into the cluster.
+In order to use third-party drivers for accessing data sources (e.g. MySQL, MS SQL, Oracle, Google BigQuery, etc.), they must be pre-loaded into the cluster.
 To do so, add the following command section under the pipOperator section of your values-custom.yaml file:

 pipOperator: